The Public Trustee and the National Disability Insurance Scheme

 When we are appointed as Financial Administrator we provide our Financial Management clients with access to a personal Trust Officer, a Financial Management Plan (budget), payment of accounts and bills and management of income and investments.
 The funding for supports under NDIS does not form part of a client’s personal funds.
 Therefore, the Public Trustee does not manage these funds.

-For further information visit: The Public Trustee and the National Disability Insurance Scheme.
+For further information view our fact sheet: The Public Trustee and the National Disability Insurance Scheme.

 What services does the Public Trustee offer?